HoneyBadgerSeeker/CodeVisualizer/README.md

 ## Known Issues

 - Export functionality is currently in development
-- Git metrics use placeholder data (can be enhanced with `simple-git` package)
 - Large files (>10,000 lines) may take longer to parse

 ## Contributing